LukeShortCloud/rootpages/src/programming/python.rst

    $ python3 -m virtualenv -p /usr/bin/python2.7 <PATH_TO_NEW_VIRTUAL_ENVIRONMENT>

 Create a new environment using symlinks to the original Python installation.
-New library installations will be overriden in the virtual environment.
+New library installations will be overridden in the virtual environment.
 This is useful for operating systems that ship packages that are not available in PyPI such as ``python3-libselinux`` on Fedora.

 .. code-block:: sh